Lowestoft railway station: South Side docks and Kirkley

 The Lowestoft and Beccles Railway Act 1856 authorised a branch from a junction to the east of Oulton Broad South to South Side docks, as well as a short branch to a coal and goods depot at Kirkley.
 The line was known for a curious signal with an arm fixed at danger on both sides to warn drivers to take care.
 At Kirkley goods station, the single line fanned out into two groups of sidings: one on each side of the yard and both extending across Belvedere Road into the South Quay where wagon turntables were used to access the sidings.
 Another siding, reached only by turntable, ran parallel to the quay into Morton's cannery in Belvedere Road.
 When a Co-op factory opened, it was connected to the harbour line by a siding just east of a level crossing over Durban Road.
 South Side was worked according to the one engine in steam principle and horses were sometimes used for shunting.
 Outward traffic included joinery from Boulton & Paul's and cannery products, as well as confectionery and preserves mostly from Mortons and the Co-op.
 Inward traffic comprised oil for the Co-op's factory boilers, timber for Boulton & Paul and steel for the Brooke Marine shipyard.
 The Kirkley branch was closed in 1966 and the South Side line beyond Durban Road followed on 6 November 1967 with tracklifting a year or so later.
 The rest of the line remained open until 31 December 1972 to serve the Boulton & Paul yard, by which time it had become somewhat of an anachronism.
 Extensive redevelopment of the area in the early 21st century obliterated most of the remains of the South Side lines and the industrial businesses which they served.

+Facilities

+Lowestoft station is conveniently situated between the south end of the shopping area in the town centre and the north end of the sea front.
+Facilities at the station include shelters, seating in the booking hall and toilets.
+There is also a ticket machine and a ticket office, which is staffed during the day.

+A pay and display car park is provided, as is a taxi rank and cycle storage.
+Local buses call at the station, which is a Plusbus location.